campusrover/robot_services/README.md

 * `queue_size` (int): *q*ueue *s*ize.
 The maximum length for queue-based keys like `Map`. defaults to 7
 * `comm` (string).
 Defaults to `server`.
 If set to any value besides server, then the redis server will be your local machine.
 Useful for debugging and not clogging up a remote redis server.
 * `lidar_slices` (int): the number points desired from lidar data.
 Max value 360.
+* `urdf_file` the path to the urdf file of the robot that you are using.
+This is used to set the `robot_description` rosparam. if you are running robot_services alongside gazebo, then this arg does not need to be filled.
+If your robot's bringup already includes a urdf and robot_state_publisher, then this arg does not need to be filled.

 Use `roslaunch robot_services maptest.launch` to test the map bridge on any map.
 A few samples are included in this repo and the performance is logged in test.launch. the python module Pillow is required for test.launch.